 Care & Maintenance of Building Materials that have been Fire Treated

-Fire-retardant lumber and plywood can be coated with a paint or stain, but caution should be taken in choosing the right manufacturer.
-Not all products adhere to the unique finish and the flammability of the finish should be considered.
+Fire-retardant lumber and plywood can be coated with a paint or stain, but caution should be taken in choosing the right product, as not all products will adhere to the unique finish.
 Shakes and shingles that have been treated with fire retardants should not have any additional coatings applied.

 For warranty and other important information, including MSDS Sheets, please visit the Chemco website by clicking HERE